kreczko/swatch/README.md

 Documentation of the SWATCH software library

-# Run tests
+The user's guide for subsystem developers can be found here: https://twiki.cern.ch/twiki/bin/viewauth/CMS/SWATCHUsersGuide

+# Notes for developers of SWATCH

-## Boost unit tests
+## Run the unit tests

+The tests are based on the boost unit test framework.
 You can run tests either for all of swatch, per subsystem or individually
  - all:
 ~~~
 ./test/bin/boostTest.exe --log_level=message